Nominations accepted in the fall of each year.

 Submit your nomination through through our digital form (see below) and include:

 Purpose: The Maine Council for English Language Arts, an affiliate of the National Council of Teachers of English, is proud to announce the Claudette and John Brassil Distinguished Educator Award.
-The purpose of this award is to recognize distinguished English language arts educators who have demonstrated excellence in teaching, contributed to and provided leadership in the profession, and shown a commitment to the community.
+The purpose of this award is to recognize exceptional English language arts and literacy teachers who have demonstrated excellence in teaching, contributed to the profession, and shown a commitment to the community.

-Eligibility: Nominees should be full-time English language arts teachers who have taught for at least five years in public, independent, or private schools in Maine.
+Eligibility: Nominees should be full time English language arts or literacy educators and have been in the profession for at least five years in public or independent schools in Maine.
 Nominees do not have to be a member of the Maine Council for English Language Arts.
-Teachers may be nominated by a supervisor or a teaching peer.
+Educators may be nominated by a supervisor, colleague, or MCELA Executive Board Member.

 Award Criteria: Educators nominated for this award should: